zimfw/zimfw/README.md

 The [completion] module calls `compinit` for you.
 You should remove any `compinit` calls from your `~/.zshrc` when you use this module.
-The modules will be initialized in the order they are defined, and [completion] must be initialized after all modules that add completion definitions, so it comes after [zsh-users/zsh-completions].
+The modules will be initialized in the order they are defined, and [completion] must be initialized *after* all modules that add completion definitions, so it must come after [zsh-users/zsh-completions].

-See the [`zmodule` usage](#zmodule) below for more examples on how to use it to define the modules you want to use.
+Check the [`zmodule` usage](#zmodule) below for more examples on how to use it to define the modules you want to use.

 Usage